 Miyamoto Musashi was one of the greatest warriors to ever live.

-To learn more about Musashi, read the article below.
 Musashi’s final work before his death, the Dokkodu, provides 21 precepts, rules for life which still apply today.
-These rules helped Musashi walk his path to glory while retaining his honor as a legend Of Japan.
+These rules helped Musashi walk his path to glory while retaining his honor as a legend of Japan.

 The Book of Five Rings